icgarlin/chooose/README.md

 For the UI I chose to use tailwindcss because of both prior experience and the ability easily create a simple & consistent style.
 The tailwind ui also facilitates the creation of a mobile user interface.

 Rather than loading the data in on the frontend, I chose to simulate API calls by making use of NextJS's serverless architecture.
-This enables a separation of concerns and allows for significantly less bloat on the frontend.
+Enabling a separation of concerns and allowing for significantly less code bloat on the frontend.